uob-positron-imaging-centre/DEM2Gate/README.md

  You can also manualy choose the particle ID's.
 Simply choose the variable `tracer_id`
  and pass either a single ID or a list/array.

-If you want to have multiple tracers you need to rerun the whole script whith different
+If you want to have multiple tracers you need to rerun the whole script with different
 Tracer IDs.
-I am sorry, Thats on our To-Do!
+We are sorry, that's on our To-Do list!

 ## License

-I am pretty sure leonard will figure something out for that!
+The `DEM2GATE` package is GPL v3.0 licensed.